lolandese/lolandese.github.com/terms.md

 I only do Drupal related projects.

 My one man company is registered in Italy.
 I invoice my services.
-I do however accept payrolling if required.
+I also accept payrolling if required.

-Having an EU passport and company, I can be employed freelance in any EU member state without hassle.
+I have an EU passport and can work in any EU member state without hassle.

-For the US, Canada and Australia I am tied to the visa regulations.
+For the US, Canada and Australia [visa regulations](http://travel.state.gov/content/visas/english/visit/visa-waiver-program.html) apply.
 I can come over for a period of 90 days and be compensated for expenses only when on location.
-I am open for proposals that start on location and continue remote.
+Proposals that continue remote are welcome.

 ## On location